nim-lang/nimble/readme.markdown

 # Babel
-Babel is a work in progress package manager for Nimrod.
+Babel is a work in progress *package manager* for Nimrod.

+## Compiling babel
+You will need the latest Nimrod compiler from github to compile babel.

+Compiling it is as simple as ``nimrod c babel``.

 ## Babel's folder structure
-Babel stores everything that has been installed in ~/.babel on Unix systems and in your $home/babel on Windows.
+Babel stores everything that has been installed in ~/.babel on Unix systems and in your $home/.babel on Windows.
 Libraries are stored in $babelDir/libs.

 ## Libraries
-Libraries may contain a ``ProjectName.nim`` file, this file will be copied to ~/.babel/libs/ProjectName.nim allowing anyone to import it by doing ``import ProjectName``, it is recommended to include such a file, however it's not a requirement.
+Libraries may contain a ``ProjectName.nim`` file, this file will be copied to ~/.babel/libs/ProjectName.nim allowing anyone to import it with ``import ProjectName``, it is recommended to include such a file, however it's not a requirement.

-All public modules should be placed in a ``ProjectName/`` folder.
-The reason for this is that the main project file can then import the modules that it needs and the import filename will work before the installation and after.
+All modules should be placed in a ``ProjectName/`` folder.
+The reason for this is that the main project file can then import the modules that it needs with confidence that the filename of those modules will not change after installation.

-Any private modules should be placed, by convention, in a ``private`` folder inside the ``ProjectName/`` folder, these are modules which the user of your library should not be importing.
+All private modules should be placed, by convention, in a ``private`` folder inside the ``ProjectName/`` folder, these are modules which the user of your library should not be importing.
 All files and folders in ``ProjectName/`` will be copied as-is, you can however specify to skip some